-- an actual basis; - a pro forma basis to give effect to the \$35.0 million draw on the Revolving Loan in connection with the purchase of Cyalume; and - a pro forma as adjusted basis, giving effect to (1) the sale of the shares in this offering at the assumed price of \$ per share, after deducting the underwriting discount and other estimated offering expenses payable by us and excluding any exercise of the underwriters' option to purchase additional shares and (2) the use of the net proceeds of this offering to repay a portion of outstanding borrowings on the Revolving Loan.
+- an actual basis; - a pro forma basis to give effect to the \$35.0 million draw on the Revolving Credit Facility in connection with the purchase of Cyalume. - a pro forma as adjusted basis, giving effect to (1) the sale of the shares in this offering at the offering price of \$23.50 per share, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us and excluding any exercise of the underwriters' overallotment option and (2) the use of the net proceeds of this offering to repay a portion of outstanding borrowings on the Revolving Credit Facility.